Car Wheels on a Gravel Road: Recording

-Williams was self-conscious of her vocals, and was intimidated by Earle's "bulldog" attitude.
+Williams described herself as insecure while recording Car Wheels on a Gravel Road, and was intimidated by Earle's demeanor.
 Tensions between the two began to emerge towards the end of the sessions, although Earle says this was simply because he knew he would eventually have to go back on tour and leave.
 In the years after the album's release, Earle was misquoted as saying Car Wheels on a Gravel Road was "the least amount of fun I've had working on a record."
 Earle believes the misquote likely arose from a radio interview in which he mentioned his frustration at having to leave right before the album was finished.
 "This is one of the things people think they know what they're talking about.
 So, that's all there is to that" said Earle.

-When Earle left to finish his tour, the majority of the album was finished, although Williams was still unhappy with some of her vocals.
-Earle was under the impression that once the tour ended, he would return and rerecord the few remaining songs.
+When Earle left to finish his tour, the majority of the album was finished, although Williams still wanted to add harmonies to some of the songs.
+Earle was under the impression that once the tour ended, he would return and work on the remaining songs.
 Instead of waiting for the tour to end, Williams hired musician Roy Bittan, who took the rough mixes to Los Angeles, California.
 Bittan added organ and accordion instrumentation to eight of the songs, and made separate overdubs to the guitars.
 Some additional singers were brought in to add backing harmonies, such as Emmylou Harris and Jim Lauderdale.
 Jim Scott served as the audio mixer, and worked on an AMS Neve console and two Studer tape recorders.
 Scott took on a minimalist approach to mixing, as he wanted Williams' vocals and guitar to be the most prominent aspect of the album.
 "So if you're going to play bass, guitar and drums along with her, you're going to play like she sings" said Scott.
-The process took a couple of weeks, after which it was mastered by Hank Williams and Robbin Gheesling at MasterMix studios in Nashville, in the midst of the 1998 tornado outbreak.
+The process took a couple of weeks, after which it was mastered at MasterMix studios in Nashville, in the midst of the 1998 tornado outbreak.